Slave Lake Forest Area - July 10, 2025

-To view wildfires on a map visit the Alberta Wildfire Status Dashboard.
+To view wildfires on a map visit the Alberta Wildfire Dashboard.

 Red Earth East Complex

-SWF089, located approximately 5.5 km east of Peerless Lakes, is 12,958 ha in size and is classified as out of control.
-Yesterday the fire activity was low and is expected to remain that way today.
-Firefighters are working to extinguish hot spots detected on the south side of the wildfire.
+SWF089, located approximately 5.5 km east of Peerless Lakes, is 12,927 ha in size and is classified as out of control.
+Fire activity continues to be low, and firefighters are extinguishing hot spots on the southwest side of the wildfire.

 SWF095, located approximately 5 km from Peerless Lake and 7 km from Trout Lake is 1,308 ha in size and is classified as being held.
-Helicopters are monitoring the wildfire to detect any changes in fire behaviour.
+Firefighters are monitoring this wildfire and have observed smoke.
+Unburned vegetation within the interior of the wildfire continues to ignite, and smoke remains visible.
+There is no threat of fire spread to the nearby communities.

 Evacuation order